Kshitij-1998/Adidas-US-Sales-Data-Analysis-2020-2021-Using-SQL-and-Tableau/README.md

 * Bubble chart for sales by each retailer
 * Stacked bar chart for sales by each retailer for 2020 and 2021
 * Pie Chart for sales method
-* Bar graph for profit earned from each product, with division by sales method
+* Bar graph for profit earned from each product type, with division by sales method
 * Bar chart divided by sales method for product sales for each month (Jan 2020 to Dec 2021)
-* Line Graph to show the pattern of sales over time between January, 2020 to December, 2021
+* Line Graph to show the pattern of sales over time between January 2020 to December 2021
 * Overall sales for each state

 Profit & Geographical Sales Dashboard:
 * Bubble chart for sales by region
+* Bar graph showing overall sales for each US state
-* Horizontal bar chart for sales by product
+* Horizontal bar chart for sales by product type
 * Bar graph for profit earned from each product, with division by sales method
-* Overall sales for each state
-* Product sales in the top 10 states, divided by product
+* Product sales in the top 10 states, divided by product type
-* Product sales in the top 10 cities, divided by product
+* Product sales in the top 10 cities, divided by product type

 Tableau Dashboards